 - 16. Wildlife Habitat at the Flamingo Hotel

 Have you ever considered going to Las Vegas with kids?
 Sin City may not be an obvious choice for your next family vacation, but you shouldn’t write it off.
 There are a surprising number of kid-friendly activities.
 Here, we share our list of dos and don’ts, our favorite things to do in Las Vegas with kids and why choosing the right hotel could be the most important decision you make.

 Las Vegas With Kids – Is It Worth The Gamble?

-Our family recently attended a wedding in Las Vegas, Nevada.
-I kept asking myself, “Is Las Vegas with kids a good idea?”
-To be honest, the place we refer to as “sin city” was not high on my list of places I wanted to explore with my children.
-If you’ve ever walked the strip at night you know why.
-I had always considered this a girlfriend getaway or a couples-only destination.
+When our family attended a wedding in Las Vegas, Nevada, I kept asking myself, “Is Las Vegas with kids a good idea?”
+To be honest, “Sin City” was not high on my list of places I wanted to explore with my children.
+If you’ve ever walked the Las Vegas Strip at night with its scantily clad women, leering men and generally creepy vibe, you know why.
+I had always considered Las Vegas to be a girlfriend getaway or a couples-only destination.

 Join our NEW Facebook Community: Making Travel Easier.
 We promise to always tell you what we would tell our best friend -- what works for kids, what doesn’t and what you need to know before you go to have the Best.
 Family.
 Vacation.
 Ever.
 Our group of travel experts are ready to answer your travel questions!

 Here, I share with you everything I learned on this trip, my new list of dos and don’ts, and the best things we found to do with kids in Las Vegas.

 18 Things to Do in Las Vegas with Kids

 Now that you have the accommodations figured out, you’re going to want to plan some fun things to do in Las Vegas with kids.
 Here are our must-see attractions: